codeclimate/codeclimate-rubocop/config/contents/lint/float_comparison.md

-This cop checks for the presence of precise comparison of floating point numbers.
+Checks for the presence of precise comparison of floating point numbers.

 Floating point values are inherently inaccurate, and comparing them for exact equality is almost never the desired semantics.
 Comparison via the `==/!=` operators checks